jolyonb/olxcleaner/wishlist.md

 - Date fields in policy all evaluate using edX date evaluator
 - Check that all release dates fall inside the course start and end dates
 - Check that various open/close dates appear in order!
-- Check that each update has the required elements, and that display text parses as html correctly
+- Check that each update has the required elements
-- FBE tags set up correctly